"How much does it cost to set up an online store?"

 3dcart fulfills these requirements, and you can start as low as $19 per month and upgrade to higher-tier plans when you're ready.
 Compare this to setting up a store on your own: you'd be putting thousands of dollars down before you're even online, potentially leaving your business in the red for a long while.
 Plus, 3dcart offers a 15-day free trial so you can learn the software with zero initial investment.

 At the end of the day, only you can answer the question of how much money you want to spend and how much time you want to take to get your online store off the ground.
+Maybe you want to do it all yourself or outsource to a range of ecommerce services.
 But if you want to do it fast, on a solid foundation, and without breaking the bank, 3dcart is your best option.